top of page

 References:

-Angling Trust Guideline pages for Conservation Methods for Judging Sea Angling Competitions and Catch and Release in Shore and Boat Matches.
+Angling Trust Guidline pages for Conservation Methods for Judging Sea Angling Competitions and Catch and Release in Shore and Boat Matches.

 bottom of page